NULabNortheastern/digitalassignmentshowcase/mapping/sp25-heefner-hist3330-storymap/ReadMe.md

 * Articulate particular choices made when telling a story using a map
 * Follow a step-by-step guide for creating, saving, and publishing maps using KnightLab StoryMap
-* Implement data into KnightLab StoryMap, including location information, images, and text
+* Integrate data into KnightLab StoryMap, including location information, images, and text
 * Navigate StoryMap's map markers and location-finding system

 <h2>Materials for Module</h2>